Skip to content

 ”What inspires you?” (~200 characters)

 This question checks if you can show what drives you in a single sentence.
 The worst thing you can do is give a generic answer like “Inspiring people and making a difference in the world.”
 The best answers are specific and unexpected.
 Think of a moment, a place, a sound, a person, or an idea that truly evokes a reaction in you, and name it directly.
-If you’re inspired by how your grandmother talked about the Polish People’s Republic (PRL) and how that shaped your understanding of freedom, write about it.
-If you’re inspired by the silence in the Jagiellonian Library at six in the morning, write about it.
+If you’re inspired by how your grandmother talked about a turning point in your country’s history and how that shaped your understanding of freedom, write about it.
+If you’re inspired by the silence in your local library at six in the morning, write about it.
 Authenticity trumps universality.

 ”A course/book/work you’d like to create” (~200 characters)